webrecorder/pywb/README.rst

 Automatic Indexing
 """"""""""""""""""

-pywb now also includes a new (still experimental) automatic indexing of any web archive files (WARC or ARC).
+pywb now also includes support for automatic indexing of any web archive files (WARC or ARC).

-Whenever a WARC or ARC file is added or changed, pywb will update the internal index automatically and make the archived content instantly available for replay, without manual intervention or restart.
+Whenever a WARC/ARC file is added or changed, pywb will update the internal index automatically and make the archived content instantly available for replay, without manual intervention or restart.
 (Of course, indexing will take some time if adding many gigabytes of data all at once, but is quite useful for smaller archive updates).

-To enable auto-indexing, you can run the `wayback -a` when running command line, or run `wb-manager autoindex <path/to/coll>` seperately.
+To enable auto-indexing, you can run the `wayback -a` when running command line, or run `wb-manager autoindex <path/to/coll>` as a seperate program.

 About Wayback Machine